3 Best REALLY FREE Parental Control Apps: Tested in 2024

 What is the best free parental control app?

 I think Qustodio has the best free plan in 2024 — it provides access to really good web filtering, screen time monitoring, time limits and scheduling, and detailed activity reports.
-It can only monitor 1 device, but I really like that it can monitor tons of platforms, including iOS, Android, Windows, macOS, Kindle, and Chromebook.
+It protects both your and your kid’s privacy, and it’s nearly impossible for your child to get around its restrictions (the ones that are available on the free plan).
+I also really like that it can monitor tons of platforms, including iOS, Android, Windows, macOS, Kindle, and Chromebook, but note that you can only monitor 1 device for free.

 Is there a completely free parental control app?